 How about a low handicap?
 Even though it doesn’t have all the adjustments in the world like the M3, I think it could still benefit the scratch golfer as well (a lot of LPGA players are using the Rogue).

 - It’s a great-looking club that also sounds and feels solid at impact.

 - It comes with a wider sweet spot which will add distance.

 - A bit lighter than I was used to.

 - It doesn’t come with any sliding weights (most people shouldn’t even worry about this).

-- It’s pretty expensive.
+- It was pretty expensive.

 If you’re a Callaway fan, I think you’d love this driver and would love the new technology that’s inside it.
 The price is on the higher end, but if you golf a lot, I’d say it’s definitely worth it.

-Also, if you’re a mid to high handicap player, I think you’d see great results switching to this.
+Also, if you’re a mid to high-handicap player, I think you’d see great results switching to this.
 My drives straighten out a bit (it’s not going to fix a slice or hook, but it’ll help) and my distance improved.